developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/about/index.md

 **SimulScan is accessed** either by selecting it as an Input Plug-in using Zebra's free [DataWedge](../../../../datawedge) service, or directly from within an Android app using the [SimulScan APIs](../../api).
 SimulScan features also can be explored using the [SimulScan Demo App](../demo), which exposes all features and functions except the ability to save acquired data.
 The Demo App also can be used to test custom Templates.

-**SimulScan is free** when used with DataWedge to scan only barcodes _**and**_ to scan fewer than 10 barcodes at a time.
+**SimulScan is free** when used with DataWedge to scan only barcodes.
 A per-device license is required for any other scenario.
 For licensing details, please see the [Licensing guide](../license).

 <!--
 Forms can include barcodes, multiple lines of text, phone numbers, images, signatures, even checkboxes, and SimulScan can capture them all simultaneously.
 Once acquired, data can be instantly used to populate business forms, be further processed according to simple or complex rules, or simply stored for later retrieval.
 Incorporating SimulScan into the workflow can increase process automation and worker proficiency, improve data accuracy and reduce process-cycle times.